ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 * autosomal variants from the European-ancestry summary-statistics file;
 * biallelic SNPs only after harmonization;
 * valid p-values and genomic positions;
-* removal of low-imputation-quality variants by retaining only variants with IMPINFO >= 0.8;
+* removal of low-imputation-quality variants by retaining only variants with IMPINFO > 0.8;
 * common-variant filtering using reference-panel MAF >= 0.01 from the matched 1000 Genomes Phase 3 EUR reference panel;
 * available sample-size fields, especially `NCAS`, `NCON`;
 * stable gene identifiers for harmonization with the height analysis.
 * generally, the same MAGMA SNP-to-gene mapping framework used for height.

+### Schizophrenia extended-MHC sensitivity analysis

+The primary schizophrenia analyses will retain eligible genes in the extended MHC region because the primary analysis is intended to characterize genome-wide common-variant GWAS organization.

+A schizophrenia-specific sensitivity analysis will repeat the three primary analyses after excluding genes whose GRCh37 gene-body coordinates overlap the extended MHC region on chromosome 6 from 25 Mb to 35 Mb.

+The cleaned PPI network and previously calculated network metrics will remain fixed.
+Extended-MHC genes will be excluded from the schizophrenia gene-level analysis universe for the sensitivity analysis rather than rebuilding the network.

+This sensitivity analysis will determine whether the direction and interpretation of the schizophrenia network results are primarily driven by the unusually strong and high-LD extended-MHC region.

 ## Variant set